A Language for Evaluating Derivatives of Functionals Using Automatic Differentiation: Introduction

 The recursive operator allows the recursive definition of functions on real numbers.
-Most of the programming languages in the literature, instead, assume the existence of a sufficiently rich set of basic functions over the real numbers and construct the other functions by composition, $\lambda$-abstraction, and test operator \cite{AlvarezOng20,HuotSV22,PicalloOng21,ShermanMC21} .
+Most of the programming languages in the literature, instead, assume the existence of a sufficiently rich set of basic functions over the real numbers and construct the other functions by composition, $\lambda$-abstraction, and test operator \cite{AlvarezOng20,PicalloOng21,HuotSV22,KPK22,ShermanMC21}.
 Since the recursive operator is missing, these languages are not Turing complete from the point of view of real number computation.
+In \cite{KPK22}, it is claimed that the approach used in~\cite{MazzaPagani21}, together with other techniques, can be used to solve the problem of dealing with the recursive definition.
+However, the actual solution is left as future work.

 To accommodate the recursive operator, the denotational semantics needs to describe partial elements, either in the form of partially defined functions over the real line as in \cite{abadiPlotkin19,MazzaPagani21} or as partial real numbers, as in the present work.
 The use of partial real numbers unifies our treatment of the derivative operator to the field of exact real number computation.
 Other approaches assume that real numbers form a basic type where the arithmetic operations can be computed in constant time, giving the exact result.
 Therefore, the computation on reals is idealised, and the problem of the infinitary nature of real numbers is wholly avoided.

 A second aspect by which our work differs from existing work is that we also consider functions that are Lipschitz but not differentiable, such as the absolute value function, which plays a key role in all applications.
 The presence of non-differentiable functions makes the repeated application of derivative operator more complex.
-The calculi in~\cite{EhrhardR03,AlvarezOng20} assume that all functions are infinitely differentiable; as a consequence, they cannot accommodate, in a coherent way, functions like absolute value or min (evaluating the minimum of two real numbers) that are Lipschitz but not everywhere differentiable.
+The calculi in~\cite{AlvarezOng20,EhrhardR03} assume that all functions are infinitely differentiable; as a consequence, they cannot accommodate, in a coherent way, functions like absolute value or min (evaluating the minimum of two real numbers) that are Lipschitz but not everywhere differentiable.
 The formal languages developed in~\cite{abadiPlotkin19,MazzaPagani21} accommodate a larger set of functions including the if-then-else constructor, but define a restricted domain for the input-values and only ensure the correct evaluation of the derivative in the restricted domain.